Orwell Astronomical Society (Ipswich)

 Advertising for the event this year reached new highs.
 For the first time, publicity included local television coverage as well as newspapers and radio.
 TV news interviews for BBC Look East and Anglia News were filmed at Orwell Park Observatory on the Saturday morning of the event.
 Both TV crews descended on the Observatory at the same time on Saturday morning; Ken Goward and Martin Cook took the lead in looking after the reporters.
 The Ipswich Evening Star publicised the event on the preceding Friday evening and similarly the East Anglian Daily Times carried details in its What's On column.
 As usual we also advertised on local radio and in the local tourist information offices and local libraries.

 We commenced preparation in earnest at 1.00pm on Saturday afternoon with a flurry of activity.
 Children's footlockers and desks and general paraphernalia were cleared at the foot of the Observatory Tower.
 This created space to construct astronomy displays in readiness for the official opening to the general public at 5.00pm.
 Display boards, extension leads, trailing sockets, DIY clamps, matt black backing sheets and the ever-useful Bluetac were very much in abundance!
-A private refreshment area serving tea/coffee/squash and assorted biscuits to volunteers was much in demand and very much appreciated.
+A private refreshment area serving tea/coffee/squash and assorted biscuits to volunteers was much in demand and greatly appreciated.

 Saturday evening stayed clear.
 The evening was the busiest we have had for several years, with over 300 visitors.
 The weather deteriorated on Sunday evening, reverting to typical November wind and rain.
 However, an estimated 150 visitors attended.
 Ironically, after all the visitors had departed and we had returned our location in the School to its original layout, we all ventured outside to be presented with an all most completely clear sky - how much better it would have been if the skies had been this way only three hours earlier!